Have you or your spouse wondered about whether or not you really need retirement life insurance lately?

 Types of Retirement Life Insurance Policies

 If you do have a possible need for one of the big four mentioned above, be aware there are different types of policies to help hedge against each of those liabilities.
 You need to take into account both the amount of coverage needed, and for how long you’ll need to be covered for.
-Maybe you need a small amount of coverage or perhaps a million dollar insurance policy.
+Maybe you need a small amount of coverage or perhaps a million dollar insurance policy or term life insurance for those with health issues.
 Whatever the need, we can help.

 A short duration obligation would be most fitting for a term life insurance policy, while a long duration (or even permanent) need for life insurance in retirement fits the bill for whole or universal life.